jankmg/frequent_color_flask/README.md

 # Jank's Colors API

-Jank's Colors API allows you to get different data related to colors in an image.
-Currently it can get the most common color in an image.
-This API is used in the Jank's Colors web app.
+Jank's Colors API allows users to retrieve the most common color in an image.

 **Link to project:**
-You can checkout Jank's Colors API at: https://api.jankmg.com You can checkout Jank's Colors web app at: https://www.jankmg.com
+You can checkout Jank's Colors API at: https://api.jankmg.com</br>
+You can checkout Jank's Colors web app at: https://www.jankmg.com

 ## How it's used: